Here is an overview of some commonly used words and terms within the make-up, film, theatre, cosplay, prop making, haunt, and entertainment industry.

 The techniques used to create different characters for both stage and screen.
 Often used as a term to describe the process of changing someone’s appearance.

 Cheap brushes that are great for mold making, blood work and to paint props and scenery.
+Great to work with liquid latex in molds.

 Clay is a substance that can be molded and is used to create the form of prosthetics and props before mold making.
 It is also used to make maquettes.
 Some clays are water-based, while others are oil-based.